robo9k/q3py/doc/call-graphs.rst

 ===========

-The following graphs give an overview of how Quake 3, q3py, Python and finally the Python module interact with each other.
+The following graphs give an overview of how Quake 3, q3py, Python and finally your Python module interact with each other.

 Initialization
 --------------